-Understand that we are both humans helping each other to grow, you can get through the power struggle phase with a healthy sense of respect – both for yourself and your partner.
+Understand that we are both humans helping each other to grow.
+You can get through the power struggle phase with a healthy sense of respect – for both yourself and your partner.
 Life is challenging enough without continually challenging each other.
 If you both agree, you can work toward a mutual goal of becoming a team made up of two individuals who choose to support each other on your unique life journeys.

-Whether you need to make adjustments to an unfulfilling relationship or seek the perfect new love, try imagining you’re on a path of self-discovery.
+Whether you need to make adjustments to an unfulfilling relationship or seek the close-to-ideal new love, try imagining you’re on a path of self-discovery.
 This way you’re in a process… seeking mastery in the art of giving and receiving love … you’re on an exciting adventure that could last a lifetime.